MateusLima2801/ObjectTracking_DepthReinforcement/README.md

    } (done)
    With this implementation it was observed an improvement of the CLEAR Metrics for the case in analysis
 - depth persistence: saving the whole depth array seems to cost too much memory, for accelerating the tracking algorithm one could store a scale reduced version
-- occlusion maybe can be deakt by taking in account a previous displacement metric, using as cost $c = 1 - cos\theta$ where $\theta$ is the angle between the current and previous displacement vector, which can be calculated by subtracting the centroids position (todo)
-- annomalies can be dealt by using diff in shape (width and height) test with 2761 made a gigantic blob steal the id of a person 8 times smaller
+- annomalies can be dealt by using diff in shape (width and height) test with 2761 made a gigantic blob steal the id of a person 8 times smaller (done) by using shape instead of having two mismatches, it passes as a false positive
 - make the code work for linux and windows (folder references)
-- abolish weights, use only activation binary complements
+- abolish weights, use only activation binary complements (DONE)
+- displacement doesn't work because we are trying to identificate a current bb with a previous one and the current doesn't have displacement to compare
 - dealing with distant objects overlapped too much: threshold IOU between object and frame and filtering by depth, basing the threshold in the detections of the frame

 ## Tune the weights
 Use ground truth annotations to calculate the errors in metrics (depth, position, features) between the same object in different frames and divide an equipotent weight for the standard deviation over this errors.
-Each weight would be divided by the standard deviation calculated for its metric over a set of sequences.
-Use ground truth annotations to calculate the errors in metrics (depth, posiition, features) between the same object in different frames and divide an equipotent weight for the standard deviation over this errors.
-Each weight would be divided by the standard deviation calculated for its metric over a set of sequences. (done)
+Each weight would be divided by the standard deviation calculated for its metric over a set of sequences.(done)

 ## Problems